EmreKanbay/Cheat-Sheet-Manager/README.md

 - This app is a single UI for **cheat sheets** of most used **frameworks** and most used **tools** for Open Source Softwares
 - You can find **boilerplate codes** and **most used commands** for the tools you use often like **git**, **Markdown Sytax**, **Docker** and so on
+- And best thing is, you can create your own cheat sheets from directly on frontend!

 ### What is included (For now)